Foehammer82/Grug/README.md

 - [ ] setup mkdocs documentation focused on both deploying and using Grug as is, and for how to fork and extend Grug for use in custom applications
 - [ ] ability to export and import a grug database for backups and migrations
-- [ ] ability to backup to a dedicated directory that a user could map to a volume to handle backups and recovery
+- [ ] ability to back up to a dedicated directory that a user could map to a volume to handle backups and recovery

 ### Nice To Have One-Day Features